Did you know that eating cacti is beneficial for health?

-The nopal shovels go well with the flavor of cheese, chiles, cilantro, corn, eggs, lemon, lime, onions, oregano, salsa, chives, sweet peppers, tomato, tortillas, and tropical fruits.
+The nopal shovels go well with the flavor of cheese, chiles, cilantro, corn, eggs, lemon, lime, onions, oregano, salsa, chives, sweet peppers, tomatoes, tortillas, and tropical fruits.

 One idea is to pour it into a salad bowl and season it with salt and oregano.
-We add the chopped onion, the sliced tomatoes, pieces of fresh cheese, and slices of avocado, and finally, we sprinkle it with a little olive oil.
+Add the chopped onion, sliced tomatoes, pieces of fresh cheese, and slices of avocado, and finally, sprinkle it with a little olive oil.

 Those who want a more Mexican touch can add jalapeño peppers and cilantro.